Orrington Lunt: Later years and death

 His health began failing in late 1894 and he died after 10 days of illness due to heart disease on April 5, 1897.
 He was buried at Rosehill Cemetery in Chicago.

 At the time of his death, Cornelia and Horace were his only surviving children.
 His son, George, died in 1895 when taking care of his father.

 Legacy

-The Orrington Lunt Library on the Northwestern University campus is named for him, as is Orrington Avenue in Evanston, and Lunt Street in Chicago.
+The Orrington Lunt Library on the Northwestern University campus is named for him, as is Orrington Avenue in Evanston.